sasalatart/on-this-day-api/README.md

 ## About

-*On This Day* is an API built with [Sinatra](https://github.com/sinatra/sinatra) that returns events, births and deaths that occurred in a specific day.
+*On This Day* is an application built with [Sinatra](https://github.com/sinatra/sinatra) and [React](https://facebook.github.io/react/) that returns events, births and deaths that occurred in a specific day.
 This information has been retrieved from Wikipedia by using a scraper.

 Currently available at https://onthisday.salatart.com

-## Usage
+## API Usage

 #### Events